 What do you think of when you hear the words community engagement?
 For many, likes and comments immediately come to mind; however, community engagement is so much more.
 It’s about inspiring people with a common bond, driving the launch and evolution of ideas, and building relationships through collaboration and knowledge sharing.

-To build sustainable engagement, content must be high quality.
+To build sustainable engagement, you need high-quality content.
 Before launch, I encouraged every department at hybris (the company name at that time), to invest in our community initiative and pre-populate content showcasing their expertise.
 Each department allocated individuals to participate in the community, contribute product-related knowledge, and moderate content.
 This level of participation from internal stakeholders is critical to community success.
 Without them, we would not be able to deliver strong content that engages users, answers their questions, and invites them to return.

 As a community advocate, it is my responsibility to encourage users to regularly share their knowledge and expertise in the community.
-When attending the SAP Hybris Summit, I promote hybris Experts to customers and partners and present the advantages of joining the community.
-When addressing questions, I always explain two primary benefits of community adoption: saved time and increased productivity.
+I spoke at the SAP Hybris Summit to promote the Experts community site to customers and partners and presented the advantages of joining the community.
+I emphasize that the two benefits of community adoption are time saved and increased productivity.

-Beyond the advantages of saved time and increased productivity, I also promote our community as an opportunity to have fun.
-Recently, when presenting at the SAP Hybris office in Munich, I explained the similarities between our experts and Batman.
+Beyond the advantages of saving time and increased productivity, I also promote our community as an opportunity to have fun.
+Recently, I was presenting at the SAP Hybris office in Munich, explaining the similarities between our experts and Batman.
 Just like Batman, experts are heroes; they are the individuals that others look to for help and to “save the day” with answers to critical questions.
-This was the perfect opportunity to highlight our community’s gamification elements and announce that we will be awarding an exclusive Hero of the Month badge to our most active monthly contributors starting in 2017.
+This was the perfect opportunity to highlight our community’s gamification elements and announce that we will be awarding an exclusive Hero of the Month badge to our most active monthly contributors.

 I strive to deliver an experience that keeps community members coming back.
-I created a Space in hybris Experts where members share feedback and ideas on community improvements.
-I also created a dedicated email address that I use to contact Administrators directly for feedback and site recommendations.
+I created a space in the community where members share feedback and ideas on community improvements.
+I also created a dedicated email address that I use to contact administrators directly for feedback and site recommendations.
 The feedback from internal contributors is extremely valuable.
 For example, one request I have received is to take away the penalty for downvoting.
-Now, I can create an action plan to deliver a more beneficial and enjoyable user experience.
+Based on the members` opinion I created an action plan to deliver a more beneficial and enjoyable user experience for the community.

-To create a successful community, Community Managers must regularly assess community development and health status.
+To create a successful community, managers must regularly assess the community’s development and health status.
 I closely monitor engagement metrics such as response time, number of questions, number of answers, and the number of upvotes and downvotes.
 If I notice a trend in downvotes, this is an indicator that content quality isn’t meeting expectations and I need to look at the problem more closely.
 Average monthly visitors, for example, proves that the Experts community is vital, and visitors find the site a good place for knowledge exchange.

-To keep my users informed on community health, I publish a report every three months sharing the current state of hybris Experts.
-The purpose of the report it to promote the community as a strong resource and encourage users to visit the site.
+To keep my members informed on community health, I publish a report every three months sharing the current state of Experts.
+The purpose of the report is to promote the community as a strong resource and encourage users to visit the site.
 It is also a great time to compare previous quarters and check patterns that show where the community is heading.

-Members will return to your community if they are thanked and rewarded.
-In 2014, I asked internal experts to help me seed the community with great content.
+Members will return to your community if you thank and reward them.
+I needed internal experts to help me seed the community with great content.
 I also requested that they reply to customer and partner questions after launch.
 To thank my colleagues for their help, I designed a special t-shirt for the top 10 internal contributors.
-This competition was a great success and those who were awarded t-shirts continue to regularly engage in the community.
+This competition was a great success and those who won t-shirts continue to regularly engage in the community.